KinexDev/Luna/README.md

    main = "src/main.luau", -- the starting point of the script scripts = {}, -- additional scripts to compile
-   dependencies = {}, -- files to copy over after the build is finished buildWin = false -- if you want to build without console (also makes it windows only) }
+   dependencies = {}, -- files to copy over after the build is finished noConsole = false -- if you want to build without console (windows only) }
 ```